Lesson 3: Servo Motors

 • Standard (positional) servos rotate to a specific angle, typically between 0° and 180°, and hold that position.
 The angle is determined by the signal you send.
 This is what we’ll use in this lesson.

 • Continuous rotation servos spin freely like a regular motor, but you control their speed and direction rather than their position.
-The same PWM signal that means “go to 90°” on a standard servo means “stop” on a continuous rotation servo, while “0°” means “full speed clockwise” and “180°” means “full speed counter-clockwise.”
+The same PWM signal that means “go to 90°” on a standard servo means “stop” on a continuous rotation servo, while signals at one extreme produce full speed in one direction and signals at the other extreme produce full speed in the opposite direction.

 For this lesson, we’ll focus on standard (positional) servos, specifically the popular SG90 micro servo.